Rick Santelli: Financial

-Media
+CNBC

 In the 1990s, Santelli felt that the financial industry was changing in a way "not beneficial to me and my family", and accepted a full-time job with CNBC in 1999.

-Controversies

-"Chicago Tea Party" remarks
+"Tea Party" rant

-Santelli drew attention for his remarks made on February 19, 2009, about the Homeowners Affordability and Stability Plan, which was announced on February 18.
-While broadcasting from the floor of the Chicago Mercantile Exchange, Santelli accused the government of "promoting bad behavior", and raised the possibility of a "Chicago Tea Party".
-He suggested that individuals who knowingly obtained high-risk mortgages (and faced impending foreclosure as a consequence) were "losers".
+On February 19, 2009, Santelli drew attention for his comments on the Homeowners Affordability and Stability Plan, which was announced the day before, on February 18.
+Broadcasting from the floor of the Chicago Mercantile Exchange, Santelli accused the government of "promoting bad behavior", and raised the possibility of a "Chicago Tea Party".
+He suggested that individuals who knowingly obtained high-risk mortgages and faced impending foreclosure as a consequence were "losers".
 The Tea Party remark was credited by some as "igniting" the Tea Party movement as a national phenomenon.

 Responses

-Described as "Loquacious and self-aggrandizing" by media, Santelli's remarks were characterized as a rant.
+Described as "loquacious and self-aggrandizing" by media, Santelli's remarks were characterized as a rant.
 CNBC canceled Santelli's scheduled interview on The Daily Show with Jon Stewart on March 4, 2009.

 Santelli later clarified his comments and addressed concerns that the event was staged.

 On April 20, 2009, Santelli participated as a panel member in an Economic Leadership Forum hosted by the George Bush Presidential Library Foundation at Texas A&M University.

 CNN.com reported that some compared Santelli to fictional reporter Howard Beale, the protagonist of the 1976 satirical film Network.
 Santelli said: